-JACKSON was born in Cumbria, England, and currently lives in Australia and New Zealand.
-She has written poetry since childhood and has published four books, a chapbook, seven zines and a CD.
-She won the 2019 Ros Spencer Poetry Prize and the 2014 Ethel Webb Bundell Poetry Prize.
-Her poems have also won a number of second prizes and commendations.
-Her hundreds of public appearances include guest performances at the Queensland and Tasmanian Poetry Festivals.
-In 2018 she completed her PhD in Writing at Edith Cowan University, winning the University Research Medal, the Arts and Humanities Research Medal and the Magdalena Prize for Feminist Research.
+JACKSON was born in Cumbria, England, and currently lives in New Zealand after many years in Australia.
+Jackson has written poetry since childhood and has published four books, a chapbook, seven zines and an audio album.
+They won the 2019 Ros Spencer Poetry Prize and the 2014 Ethel Webb Bundell Poetry Prize, and have also won a number of second prizes and commendations.
+Jackson’s hundreds of public appearances include guest performances at the Queensland and Tasmanian Poetry Festivals.
+In 2018, Jackson completed a PhD in Writing at Edith Cowan University, winning the University Research Medal, the Arts and Humanities Research Medal and the Magdalena Prize for Feminist Research.

-Since 1991 her work has been published in Australian, American, English and Canadian journals and anthologies, including the Australian Poetry Journal, The High Window, Ink Sweat & Tears, London Grip, Cordite, and the Fremantle Press Anthology of Western Australian Poetry.
-She was the featured essayist in The High Window issue 7.
+Since 1991, Jackson’s work has been published in Australian, American, English and Canadian journals and anthologies, including the Australian Poetry Journal, The High Window, Ink Sweat & Tears, London Grip, Cordite, and the Fremantle Press Anthology of Western Australian Poetry.
+Jackson was the featured essayist in The High Window issue 7.

 In 2009 Jackson instigated Perth Poetry Club, a highly successful weekly reading and community group, which is now well-known across the poetry world and has launched many poets’ public careers.
-She coordinated it until 2012.
-In 2013 she founded the online poetry journal Uneven Floor, editing it until 2018.
+They coordinated it until 2012, then founded the online poetry journal Uneven Floor, editing it from 2013 to 2018.

 Jackson has two adult children and has worked as a computer programmer, a charity telemarketer, a voluntary breastfeeding counsellor, and an English-language teacher.
-During 2018 and 2019 she taught English in China.
-She now works as a poetry editor, writing teacher, and casual academic.
+They taught English in China in 2018/2019 and now work primarily as an editor.

 3 September 2023